hjmschoonvelde/ess_qta_2025/Lab_sessions/Day_1/Lab_Session_QTA_1.md

     [10] "Thierry Breton"

-To access individual Commissioners in this `commissioners` vector, we can use the square brackets.
-For example, if we type in `commissioners[1]`, `R` will return the content of first element of `commissioners`, if we type in `comissioners[5],`R\` will return the 5th element of commissioners.
+To access individual Commissioners in this `commissioners` vector, we can use square brackets.
+For example, if we type in `commissioners[1]`, `R` will return the content of first element of `commissioners`, if we type in `commissioners[5],`R\` will return the 5th element of commissioners.
 Just try it out.

 ``` r
 commissioners[1]